-Hawai'i: Banana poka, a vine from South America, has smothered over 70,000 acres of prime native forest in Hawai'i.
+1) Hawai'i: This vine from South America has smothered over 70,000 acres of prime native forest in Hawai'i.
 Hardest hit have been the koa forests, which supply renowned hardwood and support rare birds and plants.

-Arizona: Vinca is sold widely in plant nurseries, but is a difficult invasive once established.
+2) Arizona: This flowering plant is sold widely in plant nurseries, but is a difficult invasive once established.
 Volunteers spend hours trying to rid it along Ramsey Creek in Arizona's Ramsey Canyon Preserve.

-New Mexico: Feral hogs are wreaking havoc, spreading disease and displacing wildlife.
+3) New Mexico: These invaders are wreaking havoc, spreading disease and displacing wildlife.
 As much as 60 percent of their diet consists of frogs, lizards, snakes, birds and their eggs, and even deer fawns.

-Colorado River: In the San Juan River and throughout the Colorado River Basin, channel catfish are causing havoc, thriving on a diet of Russian olive seeds, mice and native fish.
+4) Colorado River: In the San Juan River and throughout the Colorado River Basin, this fish is causing havoc, thriving on a diet of Russian olive seeds, mice and native fish.

-Wyoming: Invasive Russian thistle is most often the iconic plant seen rolling across a lonely highway.
-But tumbleweed can refer to any plant that dries out and tumbles away from its root.
+5) Wyoming: This is most often the iconic plant seen rolling across a lonely highway.
+But they can refer to any plant that dries out and tumbles away from its root.

-Utah: Visitors to the Great Salt Lake Shorelands Preserve often note the tall, feathery Phragmites reeds.
-But this invasive plant is a threat to the lake's fragile ecosystem that supports millions of migratory birds.
+6) Utah: Visitors to the Great Salt Lake Shorelands Preserve often note the tall, feathery invasive plant is a threat to the lake's fragile ecosystem that supports millions of migratory birds.